The Big Peanut once again reigns at the roadside in Georgia, after hurricane felled earlier goober

 The peanut, atop a brick pedestal, has come to symbolize the county of 9,000 people, which is halfway between Macon and the Florida state line.

-“I think it represents home,” said Rebecca Miller, the chamber's executive director.
+“I think it represents home,” said Ashley Miller, the chamber's executive director.
 “I know it's a small town, but when you say, ‘Have you seen the peanut?’
 That's me.”

 She said it's also a fitting tribute to peanut farmers in a county where almost everyone is touched by agriculture.

-Note: This story was first published July 24, 2023.
-It was updated on July 25, 2023, to correct the name of the executive director of the Ashburn-Turner County Chamber of Commerce.
-She is Ashley Miller, not Rebecca Miller.
-The name of a celebrity who took a selfie with the Big Peanut was also corrected.
-He is Ashton Kutcher, not Austin Kutcher.